-Workgroup member Eric Lewis of Enstore created detailed guidance to support the workgroup and proposer in progressing the specification and modification.
+Workgroup member of Enstore created detailed guidance at each stage of the development process to support the workgroup and proposer in progressing the specification and modification.
 This has been invaluable in developing the specification for this modification and has been referred to throughout this report.
 The ESO is particularly grateful for this work.